Cycling in the City

 Max Capacity: 15 riders

 • Detroit has a plethora of amazing public art, and this tour travels from the Riverfront through Greater Downtown, Midtown, and the East Side to take in a wide variety, ranging in scale, material, and era.
-This tour has been redesigned in 2024.
+This tour was redesigned in 2024.

 Ride Distance: 12 miles